Updated on March 10th, 2021

 Beginning with Chapter 1 – “Understanding Bees”, the authors cover newbie info like “Beekeeping Equipment” (Chapter 3) right through getting bees, seasonal management, hive products, and pest control.

 Various beekeeping techniques are presented in detail, including step-by-step instructions.

 For more advanced beekeepers, there are topics such as queen rearing and an extensive list of references for additional research.

 If there’s a drawback to this book, it’s the focus on the Langstroth hive to the exclusion of other options such as the Warré and Top Bar Hives.
 We believe this is a minor issue for the beginning beekeeper since we strongly recommend starting with Langstroth hives as they are the most common and widely used variation.

-See our article 3 Main Beehive Types (Which To Choose) for more information.
+See our article The Best Type Of Beehive For Beginners (And Why) for more information.

 The Beekeeper’s Handbook is an excellent start to your beekeeping library and can be a source of valuable information for years.